 LAXDALE: Although the main river runs east from the Barvas hills the main Loch, Garbhaig, feeds a feeder stream which enters into the main river.
 It lies on the northern side of Ben Thulabaigh, on the junction of the A858 and the yellow marked Pentland road to Breasclete and Carloway, 4.5 miles west of Stornoway.
 Though some fish enter the loch in July, the majority stay within the estuary, running later in the season.
 It is here the system comes into its own offering possibly the best estuary fishing for salmon and sea trout in the Hebrides with more than 95% of salmon and sea trout being caught in the sea as well as some large estuary trout, one of 5lb was caught in 2008.

-ESTUARY: As this area is a Site of Special Scientific Interest (SSSI) with a rich diversity of marine wildlife, it is in our best interest to co-exist with care, and respect them, as we are only the visitors so please avoid disturbing the wildlife.
+ESTUARY: As this area is a Site of Special Scientific Interest (SSSI) with a rich diversity of marine wildlife, it is in everyones best interest to co-exist with care, and respect them, as they are only the visitors so please avoid disturbing the wildlife.
 AVOID the pebble shore round Steinish island as the terns use it as a nesting ground and the eggs and young are hard to see as they blend in with the stones.
 Any disturbance could make them flee the nests and lose a year in their life cycle.
-AVOID environmental crimes, take away and dispose of litter, lines, hooks etc as this can be lethal to wildlife and the many dogs that are walked along these shores and would surely take the club and its members into an area where we can be subject to legitimate criticism from other organisations monitoring this area ie SNH, RSPB, SEPA as well as the general public and dare I say possible loss of the fishing lease.
+AVOID environmental crimes, take away and dispose of litter, lines, hooks etc as this can be lethal to wildlife and the many dogs that are walked along these shores and would surely take the club and its members into an area where they can be subject to legitimate criticism from other organisations monitoring this area ie SNH, RSPB, SEPA as well as the general public and dare I say possible loss of the fishing lease.

-As a newly formed association with dedicated members actively involved in improving the quality of habitat and conserving existing stocks we would appreciate a similar approach from all that fish the system as not only Laxdale and Blackwater fish use these feeding grounds as a safe sanctuary from predators, sea trout from other systems feed here also.
+As a newly formed association with dedicated members actively involved in improving the quality of habitat and conserving existing stocks the Association would appreciate a similar approach from all that fish the system as not only Laxdale and Blackwater fish use these feeding grounds as a safe sanctuary from predators, sea trout from other systems feed here also.